EmileTrotignon/blog/printing_and_ocaml.md

 what to add may be harder:
 What is the type of the `print` function?
 What exactly does it print?
-This can be quite hard to decide, as it is a design question that does not have a unique answer, but I think this discussion is worthwile.
+This can be quite hard to decide, as it is a design question that does not have a unique answer, but I think this discussion is worthwhile.
 I will try to propose design ideas in the future.